putnich/SiMelo/README.md

 # Distance
 ## Details on eigen vector methods
 ### Simple directed graphs
+The melodies from loaded dataset are tranformed into 0-1 adjacency matrices (function makeMatrices), whose cells contain 1 (if note is connected with another note), or 0 (if it is not connected).
+Then the eigenvector is calculated for every matrix A\*A' using calcEigens function.
+Later on, the distance matrix is produced, containing Euclidean distances between each pair of melodies (calcDistances function).
 ### Multigraphs
+The melodies are transformed into adjacency matrices, whose cells contain number of edges (connections) between each note (makeMatrices function).
+Eigenvectors are calculated also by using A\*A' matrix (calcEigens function), and Euclidean distances between those vectors (calcDistances function).
 ### Multigraphs with cumulative durations
+Besides melodies, for the calculation is used Duration column from the same dataset.
+The melodies are transformed into adjacency matrices, whose cells contain sum of durations of notes, i.e. weight of edges (makeMatrices function).
+Eigenvectors are calculated by using A\*A' matrix (calcEigens function), and Euclidean distances between those vectors (calcDistances function).
 ### Multigraphs with average durations
+The melodies are transformed into adjacency matrices, whose cells contain average of durations of notes, i.e. sum of durations divided by number of connections between notes (makeMatrices function).
+Eigenvectors are calculated by using A\*A' matrix (calcEigens function), and Euclidean distances between those vectors (calcDistances function).
 ## Details on string similarity methods
 ### Levenstein edit distance
 ### Cosine distance